TestRunnerSRL/bizhawk-co-op/README.md

 Once you have everything else properly set up, you can run the bizhawk-coop script to do some final setup before syncing and playing a game.
 To run the script in BizHawk, go to `Tools -> Lua Console`, and the Lua Console should open up.
 At this point, I suggest checking `Settings -> Disable Script on Load` and `Settings -> Autoload`.
 The former will allow you to choose when to start the script after opening it instead of it running automatically, and the latter will open the Lua Console automatically when you load EmuHawk.

-Next, go to `Script -> Open Script...` and open `bizhawk co-op.lua` (it should be in `BizHawk-1.12.0/` root.)
-Make sure you are running a game, and then double click mzm-coop (or click it and then press the green check mark) to run the script.
+Next, go to `Script -> Open Script...` and open `bizhawk co-op.lua` (it should be in `BizHawk-2.3/` root.)
+Make sure you are running a game, and then double click bizhawk co-op (or click it and then press the green check mark) to run the script.
 The window has the following important configurations:

 * Host IP and Port: The client should set the IP to the host's IP address, and both players must choose the same port number.
 The host will have to have port forwarding enabled on this port, and will have to make sure their firewall is not blocking BizHawk.
-Google is your friend.
+As for setting up port forwarding, Google is your friend. <ins>Note:</ins> This may not apply to everyone but make sure you don't have `UPnP IGD` enabled on your router, this setting could prevent you from joining a host or hosting a room.

+* Game Script: Be sure to choose the appropriate game when creating the room or joining a room.

 Make sure to click Save Settings, and you should be ready to play!

 ## Syncing with bizhawk-coop

 The host should first enter their name and password and click `Create Room` to host.
-Then the clients should click `Refresh` and select the appropriate room, enter their name and the room password, and click `Join Room`. bizhawk-co-op will run some consistency checks on your configurations to make sure you are running the same code.
+Then the clients should click `Refresh` and select the appropriate room, enter their name and the room password, and click `Join Room`.
+The bizhawk-co-op script will run some consistency checks on your configurations to make sure you are running the same code.
 If these all passes then the players will be connected.
+So if you encounter any issues connecting to one another, make sure all players possess an up to date script.

 * `Lock Room`: The Host can click this to prevent prevent anyone else from joining the room.
 * `Leave Room`: Click this to cleanly close down the connection.
 Closing the Lua Console or BizHawk directly can result in issues reconnecting for some time.